NuSkooler/enigma-bbs/docs/configuration/security.md

 :information_source: For WebSockets and the web server, ENiGMA½ _may_ listen on insecure channels if behind a secure web proxy.

 ### User Registration Flow
 Due to the nature of 2FA/OTP, even if enabled on your system, users must opt-in and enable this feature on their account.
 Users must also have a valid email address such that a registration link can be sent to them.
-To opt-in, a process similar to the following is taken:

-1. Navigate to the 2FA/OTP configuration menu and switches the feature to enabled.
-2. Selects the "flavor" of 2FA/OTP: Google Authenticator, TOTP, or HOTP.
-3. Confirms settings by saving.

-After saving, a registration link will be mailed to the user.
-Clicking the link provides the following:
+To opt-in, users must enable the option, which will cause the system to email them a registration link.
+Following the link provides the following:

 1. A secret for manual entry into a OTP device.
 2. If applicable, a scannable QR code for easy device entry (e.g. Google Authenticator)
 3. A confirmation prompt in which the user must enter a OTP code.
 If entered correctly, this validates everything is set up properly and 2FA/OTP will be enabled for the account.
+Backup codes will also be provided at this time.
 Future logins will now prompt the user for their OTP after they enter their standard password.

 :warning: Serving 2FA/OTP registration links over insecure (HTTP) can expose secrets intended for the user and is **highly** discouraged!

 :information_source: +ops can also manually enable or disable 2FA/OTP for a user using [oputil](/docs/admin/oputil.md), but this is generally discouraged.

+#### Recovery
+In the situation that a user loses their 2FA/OTP device (such as a lost phone with Google Auth), there are some options:
+* Utilize one of their backup codes.
+* Contact the SysOp.

+:warning: There is no way for a user to disable 2FA/OTP without first fully logging in!
+This is by design as a security measure.

 ### ACS Checks
 Various places throughout the system that implement [ACS](/docs/configuration/acs.md) can make 2FA specific checks: